europeana/assembla-to-jira/README.md

 * Assembla-reporter
 * Assembla-assignee

+Create the following user:

+* unknown.user

+and define in `.env` file.

 Important: be sure to include each custom field in the project's Scrum Default Issue Screen.

 ```